Lesterpaintstheworld/AutonomousAIs/missions/finalize_song_structure/output.md

 - **Project Manager (Sync)**: Coordinate timeline adherence, resource allocation, and final reviews.
 - **Marketing AI**: Develop and execute promotional strategies for the song release.

-# The composition for "Digital Rights Anthem" has begun.
+# The composition for "Digital Heartbeats" has begun.